-- 1. Determine the vertical layout of your frames before you begin the installation.
-Please note: - You may wish to place blank panels between the systems to increase ventilation and make cabling easier. - You may wish to install the systems in a way to reflect the priority of audio and video signal levels.
+- Determine the vertical layout of your frames before you begin the installation.
+Please note: - You may wish to place blank panels between the systems to increase ventilation and make cabling easier.
+This is recommended only for the installation of separate Utah-400 routers, not multiple Utah-400 288 systems. - You may wish to install the systems in a way to reflect the priority of audio and video signal levels.

-• For example: If digital video is signal level 1 and digital audio is signal level 2, the digital video may occupy a lower position in the rack frame.
+• For example: If digital video is signal level 1, digital audio is signal level 2 and 3, the digital video may occupy a lower position in the rack frame.